Use killall and kill Commands to Stop Processes on Linux

 killall -w irssi

-SIGTERM system signal to the process with a name that matches
+SIGTERM system signal to a background process with a name that matches

-killall will wait until the matched processes have ended.
+killall will wait until the matched processes ends.
 If no process matches the name specified,

 $ killall -w irssi irssi: no process found